+Build a Food Storage Shelf Preparation Instructions: Fill all holes with wood filler and let dry.
+Apply additional coats of wood filler as needed.
+When wood filler is completely dry, sand the project in the direction of the wood grain with 120 grit sandpaper.
 Sourdough Bread: How To Begin (easy sourdough for the beginner or novice) The Basics By S. John Ross Sourdough bread is bread made without added yeast.
 By making a "starter" in which wild yeast can grow, the sourdough baker can raise bread naturally, as mankind did for thousands and thousands of years before a packet of yeast was an available convenience at the local market.
+Not all sourdough is sour-tasting; Amish Friendship Bread and other types of live-yeast breads are also sourdough.
 To become a sourdough baker, all you need are some basic ingredients (flour, water, salt, and sugar), some basic tools (a mixing bowl, an oven, and a baking sheet), and a basic interest.
 There are only a few simple steps to becoming a sourdough baker.
 Creating Your Starter The novel thing about sourdough baking is that it requires that you keep something alive in your fridge.
 Select a container that your "pet" will live in.
 Care and Feeding: Hooch Aside from weekly feeding, the only other thing you need to worry about is hooch.
 Sourdough Baking Step One: Proofing the Sponge